zhukovka/wix-style-react/README.md

 ```

 ## Contributing
-You're more than welcomed to contributed by creating pull-requests.
+You're more than welcome to contribute by creating pull-requests.

 ## License
 This project is offered under MIT License.